ZachData/cgRNN/README.md

 # cgRNN
-an implementation of the paper: "Gated Convolutional Recurrent Neural Networks for Multilingual Handwriting Recognition," by Theodore Bluche and Ronaldo Messina.
+An implementation of the paper: "Gated Convolutional Recurrent Neural Networks for Multilingual Handwriting Recognition," by Theodore Bluche and Ronaldo Messina.

 Find the paper here, it is quite well written: http://www.tbluche.com/files/icdar17_gnn.pdf